Parents Livid White High School Student Cameron Terrell In Class After Being Charged With Murder Of Black Man

 A handful of California parents are reportedly furious that that 18-year-old accused murderer, suspected gang member, and Palos Verdes High School student Cameron Terrell is being allowed to attend classes, despite being charged with murder in connection with the October 1st shooting death of 21-year-old Justin Holmes.
-According to investigators, the murder of Holmes was a brazen, gang-related daytime shooting, and, as Fox13Now reports, while Terrell is not suspected of pulling the trigger, he’s been accused of driving the getaway car and was formally charged with murder, two counts of premeditated attempted murder and enhancement allegations for his alleged role in the crime.
+According to investigators, the murder of Holmes was a brazen, gang-related daytime shooting, and, as Fox13Now reported, while Terrell is not suspected of pulling the trigger, he’s been accused of driving the getaway car and was formally charged with murder, two counts of premeditated attempted murder and enhancement allegations for his alleged role in the crime.

-According to witnesses and investigators, the victim Holmes was walking with two acquaintances when they were approached by two juveniles (one of them armed) on October 1 in Southern Los Angeles.
+According to witnesses and investigators, Holmes was walking with two acquaintances when they were approached by two juveniles (one of them armed) on October 1 in Southern Los Angeles.
 The juveniles reportedly asked where Holmes and his companions were from and what gang they belonged to before one of them fired multiple shots, killing Justin Holmes – the duo then allegedly fled the scene with Cameron Terrell acting as their getaway driver.
 Holmes’ friends managed to escape the altercation with their lives.

 Because the other two suspects in the case are juveniles, they have not been publicly identified yet.
 However, as the LAPD is in the process of transferring the case to the adult system, that could change in the near future.
 Cameron Terrell was arrested on October 12 for his alleged role in the crime and released just days later on October 19.

-The Cameron Terrell murder case has garnered significant attention due to the races and socio-economic statuses of the victim and suspect, reports BET.
+The Cameron Terrell murder case has garnered significant attention due to the races and socio-economic statuses of the victim and suspect, according to BET.
 Terrell is white and affluent, while Justin Holmes was neither.
 What’s more, while Terrell is reportedly known to belong to a predominantly Black gang in Los Angeles, his alleged victim had no such gang affiliations.
 Even so, Terrell was able to post bail less than a week after his arrest – he was then photographed at a Dodgers game with his parents almost immediately thereafter.
 According to Attorney John Raphling, it’s “rare” for a gang-related murder suspect to be allowed to roam freely, as Terrell has apparently been allowed to do.

 “Having bailed out, he will have so many advantages in fighting this case that the others presumably remaining in custody will not have.
 It will be easier to meet with his attorney.
 He’ll be able to show up in court in his own clothing.
 He’ll be able to walk through the front door with jurors.
 His preparation will be less pressured.
 He’ll be able to get a good night’s sleep before court.”